UmmItC/Blog/README.md

 ## Introduction

-Arcsly blog server was using [Hugo](https://gohugo.io/) and [Blowfish](https://blowfish.page/) themes.

-## Usage

-Follow these steps to host this website:
+UmmIt server utilizes [Hugo](https://gohugo.io/) with the [Blowfish](https://blowfish.page/) theme to power its website.
+Follow the steps below to host this website on your server.

+## Usage Guide

 ### 1. Install Required Packages

-You need install hugo and git, type the following commnad:
+Ensure you have the necessary packages installed by running the following command:

 ```shell
 sudo pacman -S hugo git